 The material you’re cutting and its thickness, as well as the type of cut you want to make, will determine what blade you should go for.
 With the right blade in hand, you can cut a variety of materials with precision.

-Now let’s get into some technicality of the jigsaw blades.
+Now let’s get into some technicalities of the jigsaw blades.
 Jigsaw blades are categorized based on the type of shank, the number of teeth(TPI), and the material they’re made out of.

 The way the blade is mounted in the tool will depend on its type of shank, T-Shank, or U-shank.
 A shank is a part of the blade that is locked in a blade clamp.
-T-shank allows keyless blade clamping, and for locking U shank type blade, you need an Allen key to do it.
+The t-shank allows keyless blade clamping, and for locking the U-shank type blade, you need an Allen key to do it.

 TPI is measured in teeth per square inch on a blade.
-It would be best to use a blade with higher TPI for harder materials and lower TPI for softer ones.
+It would be best to use a blade with a higher TPI for harder materials and a lower TPI for softer ones.

 The number of teeth also affects the cutting speed and cut finish(rougher or smoother).
-More teeth usually mean smoother cuts, but with wood, it’s not really significant as the final result can be smooth out by sanding.
+More teeth usually mean smoother cuts, but with wood, it’s not really significant, as the final result can be smoothed out by sanding.

 Standard blade materials include High Carbon Steel, High-Speed Steel, Bi-metal, and Tungsten Carbide.
 The type of material used will depend on the task you want to perform.